G9A2HvK9/CV/README.md

 ## Hendrik Geiger

-I am an ambitious, excitable and internationally aware young professional, with experience working in start-ups, currently working to become a junior developer at Makers Academy in London.
-After completing various internships in the tech- and start-up sector, I moved to London where I helped to establish an international recruitment business.
-Ideally, I am looking for a challenging and fulfilling job opportunity in the start-up or consulting space in Germany.
+## Summary

+I am a well-trained junior developer with experience in writing ruby and javascript web apps.
+I have a strong background in start-ups; both from a business-development and operational perspective.
+Having been educated in the English language from an early age, I am completely fluent in German and English and have experience working in a diverse set of countries and cultures.
+Ideally I would like to work in a multi-disciplinary role which allows me to leverage my passion for coding as well as my drive to grow ventures.

 ### Skills

+**Web Development**

+I received excellent training in web-development at Makers Academy in London.
+Adhering closely to the industry norms of test-diven development and pair programming, I completed a number of challenging coding tasks and even developed a market-ready minimum viavle product in a team of 5.
+I focussed especially on learning javascript and related libraries, but also gained significant expertise in ruby.

 **Business Development & Relationship Management**

-I worked for an early-stage international recruitment venture, specialising in the audit & risk advisory market.
+As part of James Caan's recruitment entrepreneur business accelerator, I worked for Hanami International, an early stage international recruitment venture specialising in the audit & risk advisory markets world wide.
 Under my own initiative, I was solely responsible for business developing the German market and was the manager for many of the businesse's key-accounts in the Netherlands, Switzerland, Austria and France.
-My strong performance lead to best-in-class performance and early promotions.
+Although the London recruitment market is the most competitive in the world, our venture quickly established itself as a key player in this niche segment.
+My contribution to the growth of the business was invaluable, as I became the highest billing consultant, even amongst much more experienced peers.

 **Strategy & Operations**